ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Across all results, one interesting observation is that Eclipse OpenJ9 VM consumes less energy overall but also exhibits the lowest throughput compared to other JVMs.

-In other cases, there are situations where, for example, Azul Prime VM in the `guarded_parametrized` scenario consumes the most energy but offers the best throughput.
+In other cases, there are situations where, for example, in the `guarded_parametrized` scenario, Azul Prime VM consumes more energy but offers the best throughput, or in the `guarded_unparametrized` scenario, GraalVM Native Image exhibits similar behavior.

-Additionally, there are cases where one JVM does not necessarily consume the most energy but offers a very good throughput, as seen with GraalVM Native Image with PGO in the `lambda` and `guarded_unparametrized` scenarios.
+Additionally, there are also cases where one JVM does not necessarily consume more energy than the others but offers a much higher throughput.
+This is the case with GraalVM Native Image with PGO in the `guarded_unparametrized` and `unguarded_unparametrized` scenarios.

 ### Throwing Exception Patterns